digitalkeysdepot/office-ltsc-pro-plus-2024-install-guide/README.md

 - Your internet connection is active
 - Command Prompt was opened as administrator

-## Conclusion

-Installing Microsoft Office LTSC Pro Plus 2024 with the Office Deployment Tool gives you a controlled and streamlined setup process.

 ## FAQ

 ### Does this work on Mac?